openstack/openstack-manuals/doc/arch-design-draft/source/introduction.rst

    different business requirements and architecture design based on different internal and external stakeholders.

-*  :doc:`Functional requirements <functional-requirements>`: Information for
+*  :doc:`Technical requirements <technical-requirements>`:
-   SMEs on deployment methods and how they will affect deployment cost.
+   Information for SMEs on deployment methods and how they will affect deployment cost.

 *  :doc:`Customer requirements <customer-requirements>`: Information for SMEs on business and technical requirements.